matomo-org/plugin-QueuedTracking/README.md

 Yes, you can.
 Just execute the command `./console queuedtracking:monitor`.
 This will show the current state of the queue.

+__Can I improve the speed of inserting requests from the Redis queue to the database?__

+Yes, you can by adding more workers.
+By default only one worker is activated at a time and only one worker processes tracking requests from Redis to the database.
+When inserting tracking requests into the database, at time of writing this, about 80% of the time is spent in PHP and the database might be rather bored.
+If you have multiple CPUs available on your server you can add more workers.
+You can do this by going in the Piwik Admin interface to "Plugin Settings".
+There will be a setting "Number of queue workers".
+Increase this number to the number of CPUs you want to dedeciate for processing requests.
+Best practice is to add more workers step by step.
+So first increase this number to 2 and check if the tracking request insertions is fast enough for you.
+If not and you have more CPUs available, increase the number again.

+When using multiple workers it might be worth to lower the number of "Number of requests to process" to eg 15 in "Plugin Settings".
+By default 25 requests are inserted in one step by using transactions.
+This means different workers might have to wait for each other.
+By lowering that number each worker will block the DB for less time.

+If you process requests from the command line via `./console queuedtracking:process` make sure to always start enough workers.
+Each time you execute this command one worker will be started.
+If already enough workers are in process no new worker will be started and the command just finishes immediately.

 __How should the redis server be configured?__

 Make sure to have enough memory to save all tracking requests in the queue.
 One tracking request in the queue takes about 2KB, 20.000 tracking requests take about 50MB.
 All tracking requests of all websites are stored in the same queue.
 There should be only one Redis server to make sure the data will be replayed in the same order as they were recorded.
 If you want to configure Redis HA (High Availability) it should be possible to use Redis Cluser, Redis Sentinel, ...
 We currently write into the Redis default database by default but you can configure to use a different one.